 Some people consider renting a 10 x 10 canopy instead of buying one.
 However, the cost of renting a 10 x 10 white canopy is often close to the cost of buying your own canopy.
 Do check your local party planning or rental center if you're not certain that you want to commit to buying a tent, but don't be surprised if the cost to rent a craft tent is quite high compared with the cost to buy one.

-Determine when to buy a tent.
-A good canopy can represent a fairly large business expense.
-These tips on when to buy a craft tent will help you make that decision.
+Not sure if you really need to invest in a tent at this point?
+These tips on when to buy a craft tent will help you think through that decision.

 Phew!
 Now that you're an expert on craft tents, you're ready to make an informed purchase.
 There are several retailers that sell portable canopies.
 Here are a few popular places to check out:

 Sam's Club, Costco, and some big box building supply stores also carry popular models of white 10 x 10 portable canopies at competitive prices.

-If you buy your canopy online, read the product description carefully to ensure you are buying the exact tent that will meet your needs, and be aware of any shipping fees and import duty you may need to pay if you are purchasing from another country, as well as the store's return policy as well as any shipping fees that might apply.
+If you buy your canopy online, read the product description carefully to ensure you are buying the exact tent that will meet your needs, and be aware of the store's return policy as well as any shipping fees that might apply.